bridgelancer/cryptle_fork/docs/index.rst

 .. note::
    Event name can be any Python valid strings.
 However the recommended convention is 'subject:datatype'.
-(This is subject to change, since a prototype event parser is underway.)
+(This is subject to change, a more powerful event parser is possibly coming soon.)

 The event bus is a critical component of Cryptle.
 The event bus serves as the middleware for communication/data-passing between trading engine components.